 Developing hardware and software at the same time is design's "new frontier", according to industrial designer Yves Behar.
-Speaking to Dezeen editor-in-chief Marcus Fairs at 100% Design yesterday, the industrial designer said bringing 3D designers and interface designers together was "a whole new blue ocean" adding, "Apple is actually a little bit behind in that area." (+ audio)
+Speaking to Dezeen editor-in-chief Marcus Fairs at 100% Design yesterday, the industrial designer said bringing 3D designers and interface designers together was "a whole new blue ocean" adding, "Apple is actually a little bit behind in that area."
+Update: this interview is featured in Dezeen Book of Interviews, which is on sale now for £12 (+ audio).

 "What I've been really interested in is, when these things get designed together, as one, really new interesting paradigms, really new interesting experiences are happening," said Behar.
 "And let me say just one thing; probably it's going to be a little bit provocative: nobody is really doing that today.
 Even Apple is designing their product and their software separately."